OpenHFT/Chronicle-Map/README.md

 value)` otherwise werecommend you use `acquireUsingLocked(key,value)` as this gives you atomicity.

-The acquireUsingLocked(key,value) method holds a segment write lock, as it will update or put a new entry into the map, this is unlike getUsing (key,using) which only holds a segment read lock.
+The acquireUsingLocked(key,value) method holds a segment write lock, as it will update or put a new entry into the map, this is unlike getUsingLocked (key,using) which only holds a segment read lock.
 Below is an example of how to use acquireUsingLocked(..,..).